leonoratech/questedu/.github/instructions/questedu.instructions.md

 ## Project in context
 - questedu
 - create as a standalone reactnative app
+- The firebase collections and data contracts are already defined in the questadmin project, which you should find the same repo.

+## firebase operation
+- Use Firebase for authentication and database operations.
+- Use Firebase's Firestore for database operations.
+- Use Firebase's Authentication for user management.
+- Use Firebase's Storage for file uploads and downloads.
+- Use Firebase's Hosting for deploying the application.
+- when running Firebase operations use the following projectid questedu-cb2a4

 ## Approach
 - This project uses reactnative.